saviogl/saviogl.github.io/_posts/2016-02-23-unix-overview-for-macosx-users-part-IV.markdown

 description: A Unix basic overview to allow Mac OS X users understand the powerful operating system underneath Mac OS X - Commands and Programs.
 ---

-We've seen that in order to interact with the kernel of the operating system and actually get things done we (user) type a set of words in the shell which is in charge of interpreting these words and sending them along to the kernel acting as an interface between the two parties.
+We've seen that in order to interact with the kernel of the operating system and actually get things done we (the user) type a set of words in the shell which is in charge of interpreting these words and sending them along to the kernel acting as an interface between the two parties.
 These set of words are called **commands** and they follow a simple and straightforward pattern:

 ``` bash
 command [option(s)] [argument(s)]